 But in addition to Niebuhr, Brinker uses a fascinating quote from Arthur Schlesinger.
-You'd think he was talking about today's professional left as represented by folks like Greenwald, Hamsher and Moore.

 The weakness of impotence is related to a fear of responsibility – a fear, that is, of making concrete decisions and being held to account for concrete consequences.
 Problems are much simpler when viewed from the office of a liberal weekly than when viewed in terms of what will actually happen when certain ideologically attractive steps are taken.